pivotal/blog/content/post/elixir-clustering-on-cloud-foundry.md

     |> put_resp_content_type("application/json")
     |> send_resp(201, Poison.encode!(response))
   end

   match _ do
     send_resp(conn, 404, "Not Found")
   end
 end
 ```

-Then you will need to update the start function in your `lib/my_clustered_app/application.ex` to start your webserver:
+Then you will need to update the start function in your `lib/my_clustered_app/application.ex` to start your web server:

 ```elixir
 def start(_type, _args) do